>> Para Español, seleccione “Language” en el menú superior

 We are committed to keeping our students and staff safe in our classrooms and facilities during on-campus learning for the 2020-2021 school year.

 Every campus has an assigned nurse who is prepared to deliver medical care to students and staff and works with the District’s Director of Health Services to ensure that safety and health protocols are being followed.
-An on-site COVID-19 coordinator from the District’s Operations Department will also be stationed at every campus to oversee sanitation and ensure new protocols are followed.
+Each campus will identify an on-site COVID-19 campus contact who will ensure district COVID protocols are followed.

 In addition to these measures, multiple health and safety protocols and preventive practices will be implemented to keep students and staff healthy while at campuses and facilities.
 They include, but are not limited to: